pyodide/pyodide/docs/development/new-packages.md

   are located.
 See the [Python packaging guide](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives) for more details.
-  Then upload the wheel file somewhere (not to PyPi) and install it with micropip via its URL.
+  Then upload the wheel file somewhere (not to PyPI) and install it with micropip via its URL.
 - you can also open an issue in the package repository asking the authors to upload the wheel.